Panasonic GH5 vs Sony A77 II

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the GH5 and the A77 II are recent models that are part of the current product line-up.
-The A77 II replaced the earlier Sony A77, while the GH5 followed on from the Panasonic GH4.
+The A77 II is a recent model that features in the current product line-up of Sony.
+In contrast, the GH5 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the GH5 was succeeded by the Panasonic GH5 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic GH5 and the Sony A77 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.